 …

-LCEVC elementary streams carry enhancement to a "base" codec such as the ones listed above.
+Since the LCEVC elementary streams carry enhancement to a "base" codec such as the ones listed above.
 A LCEVC elementary stream and a “base” codec elementary stream may be present in the same track.
-When, a LCEVC elementary stream is in its own track, it makes a reference to a "base" codec elementary stream in a separate track, so that the LCEVC stream can be decoded in conjunction with the "base" stream, while the "base" stream can be decoded independently of the LCEVC stream.
+When, the a LCEVC elementary stream is in its own track, it makes a reference to a "base" codec elementary stream in a separate track, so that the LCEVC stream can be decoded in conjunction with the "base" stream, while the "base" stream can be decoded independently of the LCEVC stream.

 An aggregator structure is specified to allow LCEVC elementary stream and a “base” codec elementary stream to be present in the same track.
 The aggregator structure enables grouping of NAL units from the base codec elementary stream into aggregated data units.